Growing with nature.

 It has much to do with…restlessness of the heart, its impatience, its dissatisfaction, its yearning.
 It needs its share of beauty.
 It wants to be seen, witnessed, accorded recognition, particularly by the person who is its caretaker (p.
 39).

+Growing with nature.
 The acorn theory is similar to Jung’s idea of individuation and also, in ways, resonates with Dąbrowski’s Theory of Positive Disintegration (TPD).

 For example, the TPD’s third factor—that strong internal drive to express one’s true essence and live from one’s higher self—bears semblance to the acorn theory’s soul image which (incessantly) calls and pushes a person to their particular destiny.